kaiyang-code/google-cloud-associate-cloud-engineer/README.md

 - <kbd><img width="666" alt="Screen Shot 2023-06-28 at 1 24 03 AM" src="https://github.com/kaiyang-code/google-cloud-associate-cloud-engineer/assets/57576013/ee96be7c-6ff2-4bd3-b707-41e422025fb1"></kbd>
 - **internal IP address reservation:**
   - when you reserve an internal IP address, it guarantees that the IP address will be available for use by your instances or other resources within the VPC
-  - when you reserve an IP address, it becomes `static` as shown in the above graph
+  - when you reserve an IP address, it becomes `static` instead of `ephemeral` as shown in the above graph